Project

 Why dereference argv before checking argc.

 Updated by 0x0dea (D.E.
-Akers) almost 9 years ago
+Akers) over 9 years ago

 Nobuyoshi Nakada wrote: